Sirsha2468/Java-ground/README.md

 # Java-ground
-All the programs, written in JAVA will meet here.
+All the programs, written in JAVA will meet here.<br>
-To acces Java source code you have to go with some steps First after opening Java Ground, click on any folder, each folders consist of Java programs, here we will be doing for Butterfly pattern
+To acces Java source code you have to go with some steps. <br>
+First after opening Java Ground, click on any folder, each folders consist of Java programs, here we will be doing for Butterfly pattern <br>
 ![image](https://user-images.githubusercontent.com/69218962/216254597-749bc246-fcaf-4f18-ac61-7c981f060864.png)
 Click on it
 After clicking on that now click on src/com/sirsha